michael-chi/deploy-aspnet-gcp-mig/setup-windows-host-image.md

 Create a Windows machines on GCP then RDP into the machine.

 -   Create a local user if your machine will not join Windows AD.
 Add this newly created user to `Administrators` group and note its passeword.
 Ansible will be using this user to talk our Windows hosts.
+In my demo I named this user `ansible_user`

+-   [Optional]Install [Python](https://www.python.org/downloads/windows/) version 3.7 or below if you will use GCP extensions in playbooks such as `gs_storage`

 -   Now we want to install WinRM feature to the machine.
 WinRM is used by Ansible to talk to Windows hosts we want to manage.